Towards Reliable Recommender Systems for Rating Data: Conclusions and discussion

-Our method shows promise for broader applicability across diverse domains.
-For instance, empirical research in social and behavioral sciences relies heavily on rating-scale surveys, but listwise deletion remains the predominant method of handling missing data in some fields \citep[e.g.,][]{peng2023handling}.
-Preliminary simulations suggest that RDMC represents a notable advancement in robust imputation of rating-scale data (see Appendix~\ref{app:survey}), even in the presence of inattentive respondents or bot respondents---a critical issue in online surveys.
-Furthermore, our approach holds potential for contexts involving so-called strategic missing data situations \citep{zhang2019correction}---such as financial reporting, college admissions, job applications, and marketing---where individuals may intentionally withhold information to achieve favorable outcomes.
-Finally, recent research has shown a notable rise in matrix completion methods for panel data \citep[e.g.][]{athey2021matrix, bai2021matrix, choi2024matrix}, providing a promising direction for future adaptation of our robust methodology.
+Furthermore, RDMC shows promise for applicability across diverse domains.
+For instance, empirical research in social and behavioral sciences relies heavily on rating-scale surveys, but listwise deletion remains the predominant method of handling missing data \citep[e.g.,][]{peng2023handling}.
+Preliminary simulations suggest that RDMC represents a notable advancement in robust imputation of such data (see Appendix~\ref{app:survey}), even in the presence of inattentive respondents or bot respondents; a critical issue in online surveys.
+Our approach also holds potential for contexts involving strategic missing data situations \citep{zhang2020predictive}, such as financial reporting, college admissions, job applications, and marketing, where individuals may intentionally withhold information to achieve favorable outcomes.
+Finally, recent research has shown a notable rise in matrix completion methods for panel data \citep[e.g.][]{athey2021matrix, bai2021matrix, chen2024dynamic, choi2024matrix}, providing a promising direction for future adaptation of our robust methodology.